90sidortAP/pmdb_cypress_e2e/README.md

    Scenario: Should be able to sort templates by Project Name
     Given Templates site is opened
-    When User clicks Project Name column (ascending) Then Templates are sorted ascending by Project Name When User clicks Project Name column (descending) Then Templates are sorted descending by Project Name
+    When User clicks Project Name column (ascending) Then Records are sorted ascending by Project Name When User clicks Project Name column (descending) Then Records are sorted descending by Project Name

    Scenario: Should be able to sort templates by Molecule
     Given Templates site is opened
     When User clicks Molecule column (ascending)
-    Then Templates are sorted ascending by Molecule When User clicks Molecule column (descending)
+    Then Records are sorted ascending by Molecule
+    When User clicks Molecule column (descending)
-    Then Templates are sorted descending by Molecule
+    Then Records are sorted descending by Molecule

    Scenario: Should be able to sort templates by Project Manager
     Given Templates site is opened
-    When User clicks Project Manager column (ascending) Then Templates are sorted ascending by Project Manager When User clicks Project Manager column (descending) Then Templates are sorted descending by Project Manager
+    When User clicks Project Manager column (ascending) Then Records are sorted ascending by Project Manager When User clicks Project Manager column (descending) Then Records are sorted descending by Project Manager

    Scenario: Should be able to sort templates by Strength
     Given Templates site is opened
     When User clicks Strength column (ascending)
+    Then Records are sorted ascending by Strength
+    When User clicks Strength column (descending)
+    Then Records are sorted descending by Strength

+Feature: Projects column sorting

+   As a user I want to be able to sort table by all columns
+    @projectsPage
+   Scenario: Should be able to sort projects by Project Name
+    Given Projects site is opened
+    When User clicks Project Name column (ascending) Then Records are sorted ascending by Project Name When User clicks Project Name column (descending) Then Records are sorted descending by Project Name

+   Scenario: Should be able to sort projects by Project Manager
+    Given Projects site is opened
+    When User clicks Project Manager column (ascending) Then Records are sorted ascending by Project Manager When User clicks Project Manager column (descending) Then Records are sorted descending by Project Manager

+   Scenario: Should be able to sort projects by Pharmaceutical Form
+    Given Projects site is opened
+    When User clicks Pharmaceutical Form column (ascending) Then Records are sorted ascending by Pharmaceutical Form When User clicks Pharmaceutical Form column (descending) Then Records are sorted descending by Pharmaceutical Form

+   Scenario: Should be able to sort templates by Prescription Category
+    Given Projects site is opened
-    Then Templates are sorted ascending by Strength When User clicks Strength column (descending)
+    When User clicks Prescription Category column (ascending) Then Records are sorted ascending by Prescription Category When User clicks Prescription Category column (descending) Then Records are sorted descending by Prescription Category

+   Scenario: Should be able to sort templates by Strength
+    Given Projects site is opened
+    When User clicks Strength column (ascending)
+    Then Records are sorted ascending by Strength
+    When User clicks Strength column (descending)
-    Then Templates are sorted descending by Strength
+    Then Records are sorted descending by Strength

+   Scenario: Should be able to sort templates by Market
+    Given Projects site is opened
+    When User clicks Market column (ascending)
+    Then Records are sorted ascending by Market
+    When User clicks Market column (descending)
+    Then Records are sorted descending by Market

 Feature: Templates types